Basics on Printing Checks and MICR Toner

 The MICR cartridge characters are most easily recognized as the series of numbers located at the bottom of a check that banks use to route and process payments.
 Using special toner, each font character is magnetically charged and read by high-speed machines, which convert the MICR into digital data.
 Each check that is deposited is read and sorted multiple times by these high-speed machines, so the dependability of the MICR toner is critical to the efficiency of the process.
 You can learn all about MICR Ink here.

-We invite you to call us toll free at 800-260-9809 from 8:00am to 4:00pm Central time anytime for assistance in placing your online order, or give us a call if you need any answers to help you in making your buying decision.
+We invite you to call us toll free at 800-260-9809 from 8:00am to 4:00pm Central time if you need any answers to help you with your business check printing.
 We love to help!

 Q: Do you have any tips for printing checks?